creativeinflux/respringboard/README.md

 	</script>

-When we initalise the plugin we can pass the object back into a variable, in the examples above we have assigned the object to the RespringBoard var and we can access the below methods within that var.
+When we initialise the plugin we can pass the object back into a variable, in the examples above we have assigned the object to the RespringBoard var and we can access the below methods within that var.
 You can choose your own variable name but the following methods will use the RespringBoard var as example usage.

 ### __close_reveal(callback)__ ###